Can't Decide on a Health Career?

 There are ways to improve your chances of finding employment.
 You must be:

-- Willing to relocate to a larger city
+- Willing to relocate

 - Willing to accept flex and part-time positions to get your foot in the door